-5.7 Operational risk
+38.6 Operational risk

-Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events including legal & compliance risk but excluding strategic or reputation risk.
+Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events.

 Loss from operational risk can include fines, penalties, loss or theft of funds or assets, legal costs, customer compensation, loss of shareholder value, loss of life or injury to people, and loss of property and / or information.